-It was left to outsiders to define Welshness on film and thus paint images of Wales that would prevail for decades: coal, choirs, stoic suffering.
+It was left to outsiders to define Welshness on film and thus paint images of Wales that would prevail for decades: coal, choirs and stoic suffering.
 Three films in particular carved this mythic Wales deep into mass consciousness: MGM’s The Citadel (1938), Twentieth Century-Fox’s How Green Was My Valley (1941), and Ealing Studios’ The Proud Valley, the touchstone of the Welsh mining film.
 Directed by socialist old Etonian Pen Tennyson (1912-1941), it was essentially a vehicle for the booming bass-baritone of star Paul Robeson (1898-1976), playing an itinerant American collier integrating into a pit community.
-It was the first UK film to feature a black actor as lead, the first with believable working-class characters not caricatures and, even allowing for the toning down of the original script’s radicalism, the most overtly political film Ealing ever made.
+It was the first UK film to feature a black actor as lead, the first with believable working-class characters rather than caricatures and, even allowing for the toning down of the original script’s radicalism, the most overtly political film Ealing Studios ever made.
 The screenplay was a series of compromises passing through many hands, including Merthyr novelist Jack Jones (1884-1970), resulting in a watered-down, anodyne sentimentality.
 Jones was an extra in the film which also saw the screen debut of Rachel Thomas (1905-1995), destined for a future as the archetypal mamgu.
-Despite the weaknesses, 70 years on The Proud Valley looks more and more like a pivotal groundbreaker.
+Nearly 80 years have passed and, despite the weaknesses, The Proud Valley looks more and more like a pivotal groundbreaker.
 If we are to be defined by others, it could be a lot worse than being defined by Paul Robeson.
 Associated with Wales since singing in the valleys in the 1930s to raise money for the Spanish Civil War, Robeson welded the black struggle to the Welsh struggle after The Proud Valley and became a global Civil Rights symbol.
 It was he who let us know the angels were on our side.

 Hedd Wyn (1992)